Afk-flo/IForen/README.md

 # iForen - iOS Forensic ToolKit

 iForen is a digital investigation tool specializing in iOS phones.
-This tool will provide you with a web interface to carry out investigations of your iOS backups.
+This tool will provide you with file extraction and triage to carry out investigations of your iOS backups.